Adpetfem83/UFOs/README.md

 ![filtercity](https://github.com/Adpetfem83/UFOs/blob/main/static/images/Filtered_by_city.png)

-If you add a shape, the table will update filtering further to only display the information containing that shape.
+If a shape is added, the table will update itself by filtering further to only display the information containing the shape.
+Moreover, two or more criteria can be used to filter as well.

 ![filterstateandshape](https://github.com/Adpetfem83/UFOs/blob/main/static/images/Filtered_by_State_%26_shape.png)

-Or if you delete your previous entries and enter **"State"** and **"Shape"**, the table will update using your new criteria.
+Or if the previous enteries are deleted and we now enter a new criteria **"State"** and **"Shape"**, the table will update using your new criteria.

 ![filterdate](https://github.com/Adpetfem83/UFOs/blob/main/static/images/Filtered_by_date.png)